tincore/lanterna/docs/tutorial/Tutorial01.md

 using bold text at all but rather shifts the tint of the foreground color so it stands out a bit.
 Let's print the same text as above in bold mode to compare.

-Notice that startPosition has the same value as when we retrieved it with getTerminalSize(), the TerminalPosition class is immutable and calling the with* methods will return a copy.
+Notice that startPoint has the same value as when we retrieved it with getTerminalSize(), the TerminalPosition class is immutable and calling the with* methods will return a copy.
 So the following setCursorPosition(..) call will put us exactly one row below the previous row.

-        terminal.setCursorPosition(startPosition.withRelativeColumn(3).withRelativeRow(3));
+        terminal.setCursorPosition(startPoint.withRelativeColumn(3).withRelativeRow(3));
         terminal.flush();
         Thread.sleep(2000);
         terminal.enableSGR(SGR.BOLD);